f4zill/FROSTSPIRE/README.md

 > "Facemash sparked the fire — Frostspire built the world."

-Frostspire is a PHP + MySQL powered blog platform, inspired by the creative energy of *The Social Network* and driven by the ambition to bring design, storytelling, and backend development together in a single immersive webspace.
+Frostspire is a PHP + MySQL powered blog platform, inspired by the creative energy and driven by the ambition to bring design, storytelling, and backend development together in a single immersive webspace.

 ---